pudly/schmopera-hugo/content/articles/sawney-bean-his-cannibal-clan-would-make-a-great-opera.md

 ---
-title: Sawney Bean & his cannibal clan would make a great opera
+title: "Sawney Bean &amp; his cannibal clan would make a great opera"
 ---

 Every once in a while, one comes across a story that grabs a tight hold on your attention.
 If you're a fan of combining music and theatre, one of your first reactions is to wonder whether or not that great story has yet been turned into an opera.